 Latex balloon manufacturing is one of the few industries that is: sustainable, renewable and natural! (read more on the history of balloons by clicking here)

-Cattex balloons is joining the fight!
-For every order completed on our website, we will donate part of our profits to this wonderful initiative.
-All you require to give your contribution is to complete an order (it’s that simple).
-If you wish to donate even more you can always visit the website: https://teamseas.org, from there you can choose the amount to donate and you can also join our team in the effort (Team Cattex).
-Below you will find our progress so far (last update 28/06/2022).
+Throughout the entirety of 2022, Cattex balloons joined the fight!
+For every order completed on our website, we donated part of our profits to this wonderful initiative.
+Thanks to the orders received, we were able to remove 3.234Kg (7.130 lbs) of plastic from our waters.
+If you wish to donate even more, you can always visit the website: https://teamseas.org, from there you can choose the amount to donate and you can also join our team in the effort (Team Cattex).

 dedicato a Maira